Child Abuse and Neglect Reporting Act (CANRA)

 CSW Information/Consultation Call Form

-DCFS 196 (SP) Notice of Referral Closure/Disposition
+DCFS 196 (Spanish), Notice of Referral Closure

 Addendum to Emergency Response Notice of Referral Disposition

-JV-210, Application to Commence Proceedings by Affidavit and Decision by Social Worker
+JV-210 (Spanish) (Chinese) (Vietnamese), Application to Commence Proceedings by Affidavit and Decision by Social Worker

 REFERENCED POLICY GUIDES

-0050-502.10 - Child Protection Hotline, Child Protection Hotline (CPH)
+0050-502.10, Child Protection Hotline (CPH)

-0070-521.10, Assessment of Drug & Alcohol Abuse
+0070-521.10, Assessment of Drug and Alcohol Use/Abuse

 0070-535.10, Assessment of Exploitation